panva/oauth4webapi/README.md

 ## Runtime requirements

-The supported javascript runtimes include ones that
+The supported JavaScript runtimes include ones that

 - are reasonably up to date ECMAScript (targets ES2020, but may be further transpiled for compatibility)
 - support required Web API globals and standard built-in objects